karantin2020/valkeyrie/README.md

 Backend drivers in `valkeyrie` are generally divided between **local drivers** and **distributed drivers**.
 Distributed backends offer enhanced capabilities like `Watches` and/or distributed `Locks`.

-Local drivers are usually used in complement to the distributed drivers to store informations that only needs to be available locally.
+Local drivers are usually used in complement to the distributed drivers to store information that only needs to be available locally.

 | Calls                 |   Consul   |  Etcd  |  Zookeeper  |    Redis   |  BoltDB  |
 |-----------------------|:----------:|:------:|:-----------:|:----------:|:--------:|